 The outspoken model: My first remembrance of nude-model-code-violation was during a painting elective class during my sophomore year.
 This was the day it dawned on me that if a person was very clever, and was willing to sit naked for hours in front of people, she could actually get paid to get a very expensive art education.
 That is apparently exactly what this particular model was doing.
 I remember during her breaks she would walk around the room and talk with the students about their paintings.
 (She did this while in her robe, so as not to violate code – RFM#1.)

 One morning, while in character as the inanimate naked focal point, she did the unthinkable.
 I should mention that this particular cavernous studio had high brick walls, and a concrete floor, making the room an echo chamber.
 In the hushed environment of a painting class you could hear dredlocks growing.
 The instructor, Michael Walling, was quietly directing a student when a high, feminine voice echoed through the studio, contradicting him.
 At first no one was sure from where the voice had come.
 But then it became apparent that not only had the model spoken while naked, she had actually taken issue with the art professor, starkly exhibiting the full-blown human qualities of intelligence, free will, and independent thought.
 No one moved.
 Would the professor actually engage in verbal intercourse with the model while she was naked?
 Would the earth stop and begin rotating backwards?
 But this was Michael Walling.
-After a moment of dreadful silence, he diffused the situation with his famous tongue-in-cheek grin, saying, “Carol, (pause for effect)…models should be seen and not heard.”
+After a moment of dreadful silence, he diffused the situation with his famous tongue-in-cheek grin, saying, “Carol, (pausing for effect)…models should be seen and not heard.”

 Carol – blatant violator of the unspoken code.